praveenkmr/Learning2020/README.md

 # Learning
-This Repository will contain all my stuff I prepared while leaning new technologies
+This Repository will contain all stuff I prepared during my learning phases of a new technology.